apache/steve/v3/README.md

 the Election.
 This hash is used to prevent any post-opening tampering of the Persons of record, the ballot, or those watching for such tampering.

+## Data at Rest

+(for details, see **Implementation** below)

+The recorded votes are encrypted when at rest in the SQLite database.
+Each vote is recorded using a hashed form of the Person that performed the vote (`person_token`), and a hashed version of the issue voted upon (`issue_token`).
+Thus, a cursory examination of the recorded votes will not reveal people's name, nor the issues voted upon.

+To reveal the votes for computing a final tally, the `person_token` will be used in its opaque form -- there is no need to pair these tokens to visible names.
+For a given issue, its `issue_token` is computed and all rows with that token are selected.
+If two or more selected rows have the same `person_token` (a Person filed a later vote), then only the most-recent row is used in the tally process.
+Each vote is decrypted using the `person_token` and the `issue_token` from that row, along with a unique per-vote salt value.
+The decrypted vote is then tallied according to the chosen vote type (eg. yes/no/abstain, or Single Transferable Vote).

+When a Person loads their ballot, and needs to know which issues have not (yet) been voted upon, then we compute the `person_token` for them.
+For each issue on the ballot, we compute the `issue_token` and see if the votes contain any rows with those two tokens.
+The actual vote does not need to be decrypted for this process.

+Note that to reveal each recorded vote requires one (1) expensive hash computations, and one (1) expensive decryption.
+Additional hash computations are required to pair each Person and each issue with their corresponding tokens.
+These operations are all salted to increase the entropy.

 ## Implementation

 Some notes on implementation, hashing, storage, at-rest encryption, etc.